Oekaki-Connect/kakimatrix-web/README.md

       the develop branch.
 1. Configure the app by copying `config.sample.json` to `config.json` and modifying it.
 See the [configuration docs](docs/config.md) for details.
+1. nah, dont run `yarn dist` for tarball shet, run `yarn start` to run a local dev server on <localhost:8080>
 1. `yarn dist` to build a tarball to deploy.
 Untaring this file will give a version-specific directory containing all the files that need to go on your web server.